billyfw/ha-frame-art-manager/frame_art_manager/DOCS.md

 ## Overview

-Frame Art Manager helps you organize and manage artwork for your Samsung Frame TV.
-Upload images, organize them with tags, and assign them to specific TVs for display.
+Frame Art Manager helps you organize and manage artwork for your Samsung Frame displays.
+Upload images, organize them with tags, and sync changes to your shared library.
+TV discovery, assignment, and display automation now live in the Home Assistant integration rather than the add-on UI.

 ## Accessing the Add-on